-Figure 21: Vertical Direct Vent Arrangement
+Figure 19: Vertical Direct Vent Arrangement

 A 2-pipe system may also be vertically vented through a flat roof.
 In addition to minimum clearances above the roof and for snow levels, attention must be given to building features such as a parapet.
 Parapets can create stagnant zones that lead to accumulation of exhaust gas and eventual cross-contamination of intake air.
 Always terminate the vent above the parapet to allow for proper evacuation of exhaust gas.
-See Figure 22 for details.
+See Figure 20 for details.

-Figure 22: Flat Roof - Vertical Venting, 2-pipe termination
+Figure 20: Vertical Venting through a flat roof, 2-pipe termination